evmcnb/quartz/content/Squamous cell carcinoma.md

 ---
 May begin as [[Lumps#Solar (actinic) keratosis|solar (actinic) keratosis]] or be found on the lips of smokers or long standing ulcers (Marjolin's ulcer)

-While it tends to grow more quickly than Basal Cell Carcinoma, it is still generally slow-growing and has a low risk of metastasis.
+While it tends to grow more quickly than [[Basal Cell Carcinoma]], it is still generally slow-growing and has a low risk of metastasis.

 ![[z_attachments/Pasted image 20231110133339.png]]